Activation of the Lymphatic and Glymphatic Systems

 1. Enhanced Cerebral Microcirculation and Arterial Pulsatility

 The glymphatic system relies on arterial pulsation as a driving force for CSF-interstitial fluid exchange.
-FIR therapy has been shown to increase cerebral blood flow by 15-20% and enhance arterial pulsatility even in deep brain structures (Kuwahata et al. 539).
-This improved hemodynamic pulsation directly drives CSF movement through the perivascular spaces that form the entry points of the glymphatic system.
+FIR therapy has been shown to increase cerebral blood flow by 15-20% and enhance arterial pulsatility even in deep brain structures [10].

-Near-infrared spectroscopy studies by Nambu and colleagues demonstrated increased oxygenation in prefrontal cortical regions following FIR exposure, suggesting improved cerebrovascular function that would support glymphatic activity (Nambu et al. 298).
+Near-infrared spectroscopy studies by Nambu and colleagues demonstrated increased oxygenation in prefrontal cortical regions following FIR exposure, suggesting improved cerebrovascular function that would support glymphatic activity [17].

 2. Induction of Sleep-Like Neurological States